sxul/wol/README.md

 wol [OPTIONS] <MAC_ADDRESS>
 ```

-Where MAC_ADDRESS is the MAC address of the computer you want to wake up, separated by : or - between the bytes.
+Where MAC_ADDRESS is the MAC address of the computer you want to wake up, separated by `:` or `-` between the bytes.
 If you need to wake up multiple computers, you can specify multiple MAC addresses in the command line arguments.

 This tool supports the following command line options

 `-h`, `--help`: Display help information.

 `-f`, `--file FILE`: Reads MAC addresses from the specified file, one address per line.
-The addresses in the file should be separated by `:` between bytes.
+The addresses in the file should be separated by `:` or `-` between bytes.

 `-n`, `--net IP_ADDRESS`: Specify the IP address of the network interface to use.
 If this option is not specified, **all network interfaces** will be used.